ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 </a>

 The way we've set up our server code, this was really easy to do, let's take a look at how.
-In our '/routes' directory we keep all files that define the urls and methods of every endpoint, and tell it which controller to use:
+In our '/routes' directory we keep all files that define the urls and methods of every endpoint, and tell it which controller to use:<br>
 *timespan.route.ts*
 ```typescript
 router.get('/timespan/', (req: Request, res: Response, next: NextFunction) => {